RyanWeigel32/ai-case-study/README.md

 **What have been the major trends and innovations over the last 5-10 years?**

 The field of mental health and wellness has expanded to encompass six different categories:**Better Health, Better Fitness, Better Nutrition, Better Appearance, Better Sleep, and Better Mindfulness**.
-Headspace falls into three of these categories, based on their original core competency, and those acquired through their acquisitions, those field being Better Health, Better Sleep, and Better Mindfulness.<sup>15</sup>
+Headspace falls into three of these categories, based on their original core competency, and those acquired through their acquisitions, those field being Better Health, Better Sleep, and Better Mindfulness.<sup>15</sup> *Better Appearance has been excluded from the selections below.*

 **Better Health**